Yasar2019/AI-Coding-BestPractices/prompt-engineering/prompt_templates.md

 ### Story Generation
 ```
 Write a short story about [Topic], featuring [Specific Character/Setting/Plot Twist].
-The story should be [Genre, e.g., Sci-Fi/Romantic/Thriller].
+The story should be [Genre].
 ```

 ### Poetry